-The dark solid brown areas are categorized as rural residential property where the is a combination use residential with some limited agricultural use not including barns and stables.
+The dark solid brown areas categorized are as rural residential property where the is a combination use residential with some limited agricultural use not including barns and stables.
 In this land uses the residential use is the primary use having accessory uses that may include a horse or two or small agricultural pursuits such as beekeeping.
-Agricultural is not the primary properties, these residential is the primary use.
+Agricultural is not the primary use these properties, residential is the primary use.